-The CPU board (G8YAL) is a rectangular-shaped board located between the main board and I/O board.
-The CPU board is part of a subassembly, which includes a heat sink, fan and the CPU board.
+The CPU board (G8YJKB) is a L-shaped board located above the I/O board.
+The CPU board also has a fan that exhausts on the right side of the notebook.

-The NEC Versa 6200MX models ship with Intel's P55CLM/166 MMX installed on the CPU board.
+The NEC Versa 6060 models ship with Intel's P55CLM/166 MMX installed on the CPU board.
 The board uses the industry standard PCI interface, with a 66 MHz bus speed.